 In cosmetic grade (on request):

-USAGE RECOMMENDATIONS
+USAGE INSTRUCTIONS

-Caution, ethanolamine is a toxic, flammable and corrosive liquid.
+Caution, ethanolamine is a toxic, flammable, and corrosive liquid.
 Take precautions when preparing your solutions.

 Other names